-Mainstreet Equity Corp. is not a REIT, but rather a real estate operating company (REOC).
-While a legal structure has certain tax benefits, Mainstreet believes it is not conducive to its business strategy.
+Mainstreet Equity Corp. is not a real estate investment trust (REIT), but rather a real estate operating company (REOC).
+While a REIT legal structure has certain tax benefits, Mainstreet believes it is not conducive to its business strategy.

 The primary advantage of a REIT structure is the deferral of taxes.
 If a REIT pays out the majority of its taxable income to its unitholders, the REIT forgoes paying tax at the corporate level, and its unitholders often can avoid paying taxes on the income in the year received depending on how much is deemed to be treated as return of capital.
 The portion deemed return of capital reduces the unitholder's average cost base and capital gains tax is only paid once the units are sold.